aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-filtering/apply-advanced-filter-of-microsoft-excel-to-display-records-meeting-complex-criteria/_index.md

 **isFilter**

-Indicates whether filtering the list in place.
+Indicates whether to filter the list in place.

 **listRange**